Sport in Romania: Volleyball

 Romania is represented by the men's and women's national volleyball teams, which are governed by Federaţia Română de Volei and take part in international volleyball competitions.
 Both the men's and women's teams have won several medals at international competitions over the years, especially in the 1950s and 1960s.
 The men's national volleyball team also won a bronze medal at the 1980 Olympics.
 Its most recent notable results include the Final 4 of the 2010 Men's European Volleyball League.
 The performance was also repeated in the next year.

 At club level Dinamo București, Rapid and CSM București have won several European titles.

 The city of Bucharest hosted the Final Four of the 2017–18 CEV Women's Champions League.

 Basketball

 Basketball is a very popular sport among Romanian youth, although its results, both past and present, are more modest than other Romanian team sports.
 Gheorghe Mureșan was the first Romanian to enter NBA, and he became known as the tallest man ever to play in that league.
-Other products of the Romanian basketball school are Mihai Albu, Dragoș Nosievici, Costel Cernat, Constantin Popa, Virgil Stănescu and Vlad Moldoveanu.
+Other prominent Romanian basketballers include Mihai Albu, Dragoș Nosievici, Costel Cernat, Constantin Popa, Virgil Stănescu and Vlad Moldoveanu.

 In 2016, Romania was chosen as a host for the 2017 FIBA EuroBasket.
 Romania will host the 2020 FIBA Under-17 Women's Basketball World Cup with Cluj-Napoca as the host city between August 15 and 23 2020.